-No one likes to admit they made a mistake but carrying on is folly.
 When patients themselves state the obvious lack in meaning that undermines data integrity, when outcome collection is lost in unreliable translations, when linguistic validation becomes a tick in a box of the bureaucratic to-do list…

 This is when we say enough.
 It’s time to unmute patients’ voices.

-Linguistic validation matters.
 We choose to put the patient before the process, no matter how tight the deadline.
 We see the linguistic validation as an essential step, not only to avoid errors, but to ensure the translated text has the fluency of a document written by a native speaker.

-The way we see it, a linguistic validation study should be conducted just like a research study, offering real-world evidence and legitimate feedback from patients.
+A linguistic validation study should be conducted just like a research study, offering real-world evidence and legitimate feedback from patients.
 Using this approach, we can demonstrate the patients’ understanding and correct interpretation about the items of the instrument being tested and provide evidence of the conceptual equivalence of the COA/eCOA content in the different target languages.
 Linguistic validation can offer insights into distinct aspects of usability, especially for eCOAs.

-By involving patients in the linguistic validation study, we can assure that their views are respected, through a faithful reporting of their feedback and its incorporation in the translated COA/eCOA.
 This adds a renewed focus on patient centricity and placing patient well-being at the core of all clinical initiatives.
 By leveraging linguistic validation as an essential facet of research, we provide a better understanding of the patient experience.

 Machine translation can do part of the work, but it is time to bring humans back to the translation table.
 Only then can we unlock the true effectiveness of the reporting instruments and give back the voice to patients.